Radiator Flush Service LaGrange

 - The car loses power – poor cooling leads to overheating, and overheating slows down the engine components.
 You may notice the vehicle accelerates slowly and gradually loses power.

-How Long Does It Take To Flush A Coolant System?
+How Long Does It Take For A Radiator Flush Service?

 Using a commercial flush and fill machine takes less than 30 minutes, and you are back on the road.
 Without a machine, an experienced mechanic can do it in less than one hour because the repair shop has all the necessary equipment, like ramps and lifts.